Rosetta Stone of Neural Mass Models

 \section{Summary and Outlook}

-Across this work, we have treated neural mass models as points on a continuous ladder connecting microscopic spiking descriptions to macroscopic whole-brain dynamics.
+We have treated neural mass models as points on a continuous ladder connecting microscopic spiking descriptions to macroscopic whole-brain dynamics.
+Griffiths, Bastiaens \& Kaboodvand~\cite{griffiths_bastiaens_kaboodvand_2021}organise the same space along an orthogonal axis --- spatial scale (cells $\to$ circuits $\to$ networks), whereas the present review uses the derivation--representation axes \rev{summarised in Fig.~\ref{fig:rosetta-map}}.
+The two organisations are complementary.

 At the lowest rung, the harmonic and Stuart–Landau (SL) oscillators provide the normal-form language for local rhythms and their phase–amplitude structure.
 Wilson–Cowan (WILCO) models make the underlying excitatory–inhibitory push–pull architecture explicit and introduce sigmoidal transfer functionals as coarse-grained summaries of neuronal input–output relations.
 Second-order synaptic neural mass models (NMM1) add realistic synaptic filters with distinct rise and decay constants, thereby separating synapse from soma dynamics and producing realistic postsynaptic potentials, delays and phase shifts.
 Finally, next-generation models (NMM2) derived exactly from quadratic integrate-and-fire (QIF) networks close the loop from spikes to masses by replacing static sigmoids with analytically derived dynamic $(r,v)$ transfer equations, showing how population firing rates and mean membrane potentials evolve jointly under recurrent and external drive.\cite{montbrioMacroscopicDescriptionNetworks2015,coombesNextGenerationNeural2019,byrneNextgenerationNeuralMass2020,clusellaComparisonExactHeuristic2023}

 A main message is that all these formalisms share a simple core: a push–pull motif between two effective degrees of freedom, coupled through linear filters and nonlinear transfer functions, and embedded in a network via structured coupling and delays.
 In the linear limit, this core reduces to damped resonators or complex Ornstein–Uhlenbeck processes, for which covariances and spectra can be obtained in closed form and mapped onto empirical functional connectivity.\cite{ponce-alvarezHopfWholebrainModel2024,Nozari2024} Close to Hopf, SL-like normal forms capture the onset of self-sustained oscillations, metastability, and turbulence-like dynamics under connectome coupling.\cite{decoTurbulentlikeDynamicsHuman2020,cabralMetastableOscillatoryModes2022,Escrichs2022Turbulence} WILCO and NMM1 add biophysical levers (synaptic gains, time constants, E/I balance, laminar circuits) without losing this dynamical structure, and NMM2 shows that, at least for QIF networks, these macroscopic descriptions can be derived exactly rather than postulated.